Program

 Format

-A panel of knowledgeable industry members will real experience in dealing with legacy wells and potential involvement from regulators.
+A panel of knowledgeable industry members brought real experience in dealing with legacy wells, with potential involvement from regulators.

 Each participant will make a short presentation followed by a discussion with questions from attendees.

-This event will be live only, presentations and discussion will not be available in the video volume.
+This event was live only; presentations and discussion will not be available in the video volume.

 Day 1 Speakers